kunal9960/positive-news-api/README.md

 - **Domains:** Specify one or more domains to filter news articles by domain.
 This parameter allows you to receive news articles only from specific domains (e.g. bbc.co.uk, techcrunch.com, engadget.com etc.)

-## Screenshots
+## Preview

 ### Example

 ![Example](https://github.com/kunal9960/positive-news-api/blob/master/Example.png)

 ### Upcoming Web App version of the program

-This will enable the user to use the program hassel free in just one click.
+This will enable the users to use the program hassel free in just one click.

 ![Future](https://github.com/kunal9960/positive-news-api/blob/master/Future%20version.png)